 This material is great for those of us on a budget and is both heat- and stain-resistant.
 On top of that, laminate is sturdy against chipping and cracking, but might be more prone to getting scratched up.

-This material is engineered with a blend of quart and other types of stone, mixed with pigments and resins to imitate the appearance of natural stone.
+If you’re looking for a countertop that resembles natural stone but is a little less expensive, quartz may be a good option for you.
+This material is engineered with a blend of quartz and other types of stone, mixed with pigments and resins to imitate the appearance of natural stone.

 Unlike natural stone slabs, however, quartz countertops are actually lower maintenance and more durable— they don’t need to be sealed at all.